put yourself ahead of the pack

 HOW TO APPLY

 Please download and complete our application form.
-You will also need to send in a one-page cover letter detailing why you would like a Project Wild Gambia placement opportunity.
-Once you have completed your application form and your cover letter, please send it to email@example.com and we will be in touch.
-Good luck!
+You will also need to send in a one-page cover letter detailing why you would benefit from a Project Wild Gambia placement opportunity.
+Once you have completed your application form and your cover letter, please send it to firstname.lastname@example.org and we will be in touch.
+Best of luck!